argriffing/phyly/examples/BEAST.MarkovJumps/MarkovMarginalRate/README.md

-The 'marginal rate' in question is the number of `A -> C` substitutions expected at stationary along a branch for which the total expected number of substitutions is 1, for an HKY model with kappa = 2 and with stationary distribution
+The 'marginal rate' in question is the number of `A -> C` substitutions expected at stationary along a branch for which the total expected number of substitutions is 1, for an HKY model with kappa = 2 and with the following stationary distribution.
 ```
 p(A) = 0.3
 p(C) = 0.2